Usage

 $ python cli_main.py

-Option 4: Create and Run the Executable File
+Option 4: Create and Run the Executable File (Legacy)

 Creating an executable with PyInstaller allows you to package your Python tool into a standalone application that can be run without requiring a Python environment or external dependencies on the user’s machine.